Inference on the intraday spot volatility from high-frequency order prices with irregular microstructure noise: Implementation and simulations

 The black line in Figure \ref{Fig:volaest} shows a fixed path of the squared volatility.
 We fix this path for the following Monte Carlo simulation and generate new observations of $(X_t)$ and $(Y_i)$ in each iteration according to our model.
-The blue line in Figure \ref{Fig:volaest} gives the estimated volatility by the Monte Carlo means over $N=50{,}000$ iterations based on $n\cdot h_n=15$ observations per block using the non-adjusted estimator \eqref{simpleestimator} with windows which are centred around the block on that we estimate the spot volatility and with $K_n=180$.
+The blue line in Figure \ref{Fig:volaest} gives the estimated volatility by the Monte Carlo means over $N=50{,}000$ iterations based on $n\cdot h_n=15$ observations per block using the non-adjusted estimator \eqref{simpleestimator}, but with windows which are centred around the block on that we estimate the spot volatility, i.e.\ windows centred around the time $\tau$, and with $K_n=180$.
 We plot estimates on each block, where the estimates close to the boundaries rely on less observations.
 The red line gives the bias-corrected volatility estimates using the numerically evaluated function $\Psi_n$, based on the algorithm from Section \ref{sec:5.1} with $n\cdot h_n=15$ and $n=23{,}400$.
 We determined the values $n\cdot h_n=15$ and $K_n=180$ as suitable values to obtain a small mean squared error.
 In fact, the choice of $K_n=180$ is rather large in favour of a smaller variance what yields a rather smooth estimated spot volatility in Figure \ref{Fig:volaest}.
 The estimated volatility hence appears smoother compared to the true semimartingale volatility, but the intraday pattern is well captured by our estimation.
 We expect that this is typically an appealing implementation in practice as smaller $K_n$ results in a larger variance.
 Choosing $K_n=180$ rather large, we have to use quite small block sizes $h_n$, to control the overall bias of the estimation.
 Since $h_n\cdot n^{2/3}\approx 0{.}52$ is small, the bias correction becomes crucial here.
 Still, our asymptotic results work well for this implementation.
 This can be seen by the comparison of pointwise empirical 10\% and 90\% quantiles from the Monte Carlo iterations illustrated by the grey area and the 10\% and 90\% quantiles of the limit normal distribution with the asymptotic variance from \eqref{spotclt}.
 The latter are drawn as dotted lines for the blocks with larger distance than $K_n/2$ from the boundaries where the variances are of order $K_n^{-1}$.
 Close to the boundaries the empirical variances increase due to the smaller number of blocks used for the estimates.
 Moreover, the bias correction which is almost identical to dividing each estimate by $1{.}046$, correctly scales the simple estimates which have a significant positive bias for the chosen tuning parameters.
 Overall, our asymptotic results provide a good finite-sample fit even though we have $h_n\cdot n^{2/3}<1$ here.
-Note, however, that $\sigma_t \cdot \eta\approx 100$, and our asymptotic expansion requires in fact that $h_n\cdot n^{2/3}\sigma_t \cdot \eta$ is large when taking constants into account.
+Note, however, that $\sigma_t \cdot \eta\approx 100$, and our asymptotic expansion requires in fact that $h_n^{3/2} n\sigma_t \eta$ is large when taking constants into account.
+Since the simulated scenario uses realistic values, we recommend similar block lengths for applications to real high-frequency financial data.
+According to the summary statistics in the supplement of \cite{hautsch}, some assets exhibit higher noise-to-signal ratios and for those larger blocks are preferable.